charliepearse0000/leave-request-system/README.md

 ## Backend API

-The backend is included in the `DONT EDIT ANYTHING IN HERE (API)` folder.
+The backend is included in the `API` folder.
 It's a Node.js/Express API with these main endpoints:

 - `POST /login` - Authentication
 - `GET /leave` - Get leave requests